GNS-Science/nzshm-documentation/docs/architecture/common_infrastructure.md

 ```
 ## Python libraries for Science

-These are the main python libraries used commonly throughtout science application code.
+These are the main python libraries used commonly in our science application code.

 ```mermaid
 graph